ENSTABretagneRobotics/File_conversions/ReadMe.txt

 10 5.5

-(x,y position in m for each ligne, with a space between x and y) to a Waypoints.csv file compatible with Waypoints2KML, and conversely.
+(x,y position in m for each ligne, with a space between x and y) from a wplocal.txt file to a Waypoints.csv file compatible with Waypoints2KML, and conversely.

 lognav2KML : convert a log file containing